vacp2p/rfc/content/docs/rfcs/43/README.md

     - performs `DH(sA,eB)` (which updates a symmetric encryption key);
     - performs `DH(sA,sB)` (which updates a symmetric encryption key);
     - decrypts the payload to obtain the randomness `s`.
-    - Computes `H(sA||s)` and checks if this value corresponds to the commitment obtained in step 6.
+    - Computes `H(sA||s)` and checks if this value corresponds to the commitment obtained in step 3.
 If not, the protocol is aborted.
     - Calls Split() and obtains two cipher states to encrypt inbound and outbound messages.

 ### The `WakuPairing` for Devices without a Camera

-In the above pairing handshake, the QR is by default exposed by device `B` and not by `A` because device `B` locally stores no relevant cryptographic material, so an active local attacker that scans the QR code first would only be able to transfer *his own* session information and get nothing from `A`.
+In the above pairing handshake, the QR is by default exposed by device `B` and not by `A` because in most use-cases we foreseee, the secure transfer phase would consist in exchanging a single message (e.g., Noise sessions, cryptographic keys, signatures, etc.) from device `A` to `B`.

-However, since the user confirms at the end of message `1` that the authorization code is the same on both devices, the role of handhsake initiator and responder can be safely swapped in message `0` and `1`.
+However, since the user(s) confirm(s) at the end of message `b.` that the authorization code is the same on both devices, the role of the handhsake initiator and responder can be safely swapped in message `a.` and `b.`.

+Indeed, if the pairing phase successfully completes on both devices, the authentication code, the committed static keys and the Noise processing rules will ensure that no Man-in-the-Middle attack took place and that messages can be securely exchanged bi-directionally in the transfer phase.

 This allows pairing in case device `A` does not have a camera to scan a QR (e.g. a desktop client) while device `B` has.

 The resulting handshake would then be:
 ```
 WakuPairing2:
-0.   -> eA              {H(sB||r), contentTopicParams, messageNametag}
+a.   -> eA              {H(sB||r), contentTopicParams, messageNametag}
      ...
-1.   <- eB, eAeB        {H(sB||r)}   [authcode]
+b.   <- eB, eAeB        {H(sB||r)}   [authcode]
-2.   <- sB, eAsB        {r}
+c.   <- sB, eAsB        {r}
-3.   -> sA, sAeB, sAsB  {s}
+d.   -> sA, sAeB, sAsB  {s}

 {}: payload,    []: user interaction
 ```